amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/conversion-master-agent.md

 Use forward-slash paths in all documentation and examples.

 Every VIS component must be self-contained and stored in the structure above.

+### Global Component CSS Import Rule (MANDATORY)

+Every time a new VIS Component is created, updated, or regenerated, you MUST append an @import statement for its CSS file into:

+css/component.css

+Format:
+@import url("./components/vs-[component]/vs-[component].css");

+This file acts as the global VIS component bundle and MUST be used by all demo pages and any non-framework HTML pages.

+Do NOT inline component CSS into demo pages.
+Demo pages MUST only import: tokens.css base.css typography.css utilities.css component.css ← contains all component imports

 ### Your Role During Execution